sgotzler/ENGL-258/generic.md

 These games can, and perhaps should, have a clear narrative element, but more importantly, they must present and elaborate some sort of critical argument or theoretical insight — about games, or about literature, or both — drawn from, or inspired by, our course conversations throughout the term.

-Beyond that, portfolio contributions may take several different forms, for example: as a campaign narrative, monster manual or game world sourcebook, as a character creation system, a journaling game, prompt-based collaborative exercise, a choice-based branching narrative, or interactive visual novel, to name only a few.
+Beyond that, portfolio contributions may take several different forms, for example: as a campaign narrative, monster manual or game world sourcebook, as a character creation system, a journaling game, prompt-based collaborative exercise such as map-drawing, a choice-based branching narrative, or interactive visual novel, to name only a few.
 In crafting their designs students may choose to create digital games using software like TWINE, or create analog games utilizing pen and paper, or incorporating basic components such as dice or a simple deck of cards.

 As such, portfolio contributions will differ slightly in the range of their components and the appearance of the final ‘product,’ however every contribution project will include the following: